ranganmostofa/Traveling-Salesman-Problem/readme.txt

 NOTE: The code bundle also includes “tsp_solver_demo.py” which contains additional code that displays the original graph and the optimal tour at each iteration, including the final one.

+For details, see the Gurobi Quick Start Guide: http://www.gurobi.com/documentation/